jamestiotio/dbsys/project/lab4.md

 `BTreeFileInsertTest.java`.
 You should also be able to pass the system tests in `systemtest/BTreeFileInsertTest.java`.
 Some of the system test cases may take a few seconds to complete.
-These files will test that your code inserts tuples and splits pages correcty, and also handles duplicate tuples.
+These files will test that your code inserts tuples and splits pages correctly, and also handles duplicate tuples.

 <!-- After completing this exercise, you should be able to pass the unit tests
 in `BTreeDeadlockTest.java` and `BTreeInsertTest.java`.
 Some of the test cases